 AI Impact on Workforce Shortfall

-A current study was done by jointly by Accenture and the Harvard Business School which showed that there are 27 million workers are unemployed because applicant tracking systems, which use artificial intelligence.
+A 2021 study was done by Accenture and the Harvard Business School, which showed that 27 million workers are unemployed because applicant tracking systems use artificial intelligence.
 They are unemployed because the ATS has eliminated their resumes from consideration.
 (Fuller, 2021, p.3).
 Additionally, of the more than 2400 companies interviewed worldwide for the Hidden Worker study, the majority understand that their ATSs are eliminating qualified workers from consideration.
 “They exclude from consideration viable candidates whose resumes do not match the [Applicant tracking system] criteria but who could perform at a high level with training.
-A large majority (88%) of employers agree, telling us that qualified high-skills candidates are vetted out of the process because they do not match the exact criteria established by the job description.
+Most (88%) of employers agree, telling us that qualified high-skills candidates are vetted out of the process because they do not match the exact criteria established by the job description.
 That number rose to 94% in the case of middle-skills workers.”
 (Fuller et al., 2021,p.3).
 Empirical evidence suggests that ATS can eliminate even the most highly qualified candidates.
 Berin & Associates, a talent management research and consulting firm in Oakland, California, tested an ATS by wring a resume for a clinical scientist position.
 The firm used knowledge of the job requirements to craft the resume for a theoretical ideal candidate who met 100 percent of the desired qualifications.
 The ATS ranked this perfect candidate as meeting just 43 percent of the qualifications, a ranking far too low to merit an interview within most companies.
 In fact, the candidate was rejected as not meeting the minimum educational criteria, simply because of the way advanced degrees were formulated on the resume (Levinson, 2012) (Holderman, 2014)

 Applicant Tracking Systems

-In 1995, fewer than 300 companies (all major corporation ) used applicant tracking software system to store, organize and search resumes, according to Training & Development magazine.
+In 1995, fewer than 300 companies (all major corporations) used applicant tracking software to store, organize and search resumes, according to Training & Development magazine.
 Today some industry experts estimate that 80 percent of all companies, large and small, rely on computerized ATS as the first reader for every resume received from any source.
 This evolution in hiring methodology has major implications for clients, since for many candidates the ATS is also the last reader – 75 percent of resumes in any company database are never seen by a human recruiter or hiring manager because they do not meet the employer’s pre-established criteria for a specific position.

-The most common criteria used by ATS for screening resumes includes specific years of experience within an industry or job title.
-Some employers use ATS selective criteria only candidates who are currently employed, while rejecting all unemployed candidates.
+The most common criteria ATS uses for screening resumes includes specific years of experience within an industry or job title.
+Some employers use ATS selective criteria only currently employed candidates, while rejecting all unemployed candidates.
 Others use the system to select candidates by location (zipcode or area code) and some ask the ATS to identify candidates who have worked for (or are currently working for) specific companies or competitors.
 (Holderman, 2014).
 An explainable (X-AI) framework identifies criteria for resume evaluation to be: Education level, number of working years, number of awards obtained, number of skills and previous work positions.
 (Luo, 2018)